e-mail: bok@dhit.pl

 • The ability for precise shaping and customization to specific needs – neodymium magnets can be produced in various forms and dimensions, which expands the range of their possible uses.

-• Wide application in the industry of new technologies – are utilized in computer drives, electric drive mechanisms, medical equipment and other highly developed apparatuses.
+• Wide application in modern technologies – are used in hard drives, electric drive mechanisms, medical equipment and very highly developed apparatuses.

 Disadvantages of neodymium magnets:

-• Potential hazard arising from small pieces of magnets can be dangerous, if swallowed, which becomes significant in the aspect of protecting young children.
-Furthermore, miniscule components of these magnets are able to complicate diagnosis when they are in the body.
+• Potential hazard arising from small pieces of magnets are risky, if swallowed, which is crucial in the context of child safety.
+Additionally, tiny parts of these magnets can complicate diagnosis after entering the body.

 Dust and powder from neodymium magnets are flammable.